 We live in an increasingly unstable and volatile climate causing wider spread damage across the United States.
 A spotlight was briefly placed on the challenges facing America’s isolated Territories in the US Caribbean following the devastation of two Category 5 Hurricanes in September 2017.
 In the wake of those storms, progressive new models of philanthropy that support under-served and vulnerable communities emerged that go beyond grantmaking and nurtures an innate resiliency and holistic community approach.
 Hear why community philanthropy plays a critical role in responding to disasters.
 Explore the type of matrix required to manage the variables in disaster recovery.
 Understand the need for philanthropy to be aligned with a public-private partnership for resiliency.

-Speakers: Dee Baecher-Brown, President, Community Foundation of the Virgin Islands; Deanna James, Executive Director, St. Croix Foundation for Community Development
+Speakers: Yoca Arditi-Rocha, Executive Director, The CLEO Institute; Dee Baecher-Brown, President, Community Foundation of the Virgin Islands; Deanna James, Executive Director, St. Croix Foundation for Community Development

-Moderator: Lindsey Linzer, Senior Director of Porgrams and Grants Administration, The Miami Foundation
+Moderator: Lindsey Linzer, Senior Director of Programs and Grants Administration, The Miami Foundation

 Wednesday, May 1 — 12:00 p.m. - 1:00 p.m.